JetBrains/Refasmer/README.md

   -i, --internals            import public and internal types
       --all                  ignore visibility and import all
-      --omit-non-api-types   omit private types not participating in the public API (will transform the private fields of value types to preserve semantics but omit types when possible)
+      --omit-non-api-types   omit private types not participating in the public API (will preserve the empty vs non-empty struct semantics, but might affect unmanaged struct
+                               constraint)
   -m, --mock                 make mock assembly instead of reference assembly -n, --noattr               omit reference assembly attribute -l, --list                 make file list xml
   -a, --attr=VALUE           add FileList tag attribute -g, --globs                expand globs internally: ?, *, **
 ```

 (note the executable is called `RefasmerExe.exe` if built locally; `refasmer` is a name of an executable installed by `dotnet tool install`)